 My secret junk food love are Arnotts pizza shapes.
-They are pizza-flavoured crackers and something I loved as a teenager.
-It wasn’t the actual cracker I loved, it was the flavouring!
+They are crackers with pizza-flavoured seasoning and something I loved as a teenager.
+It wasn't the actual cracker I loved, it was the flavouring!

 Now as an adult I like to try and recreate the junk food I love but in a healthier way.
 Mainly without the excess sugar, preservatives, artificial colours and flavours.
 That's where today's post's inspiration comes from!

 The main taste in the pizza shapes comes from dried tomatoes.
 Dried tomatoes have a wonderful, concentrated sweet flavour.
 I have a lot in my garden at the moment so it wasn't hard sourcing today's main flavour.

 I also chose to add some zucchini, garlic, onion and some oregano and basil.
 Except for the onion, everything in today's post was homegrown.
 (The store-bought onion was necessary though for added natural sweetness!)

 Then I put everything except for the herbs on the same dehydrator tray and dried them at about 60-65 degrees Celsius for 7-8 hours.
 The herbs were done in about 30 minutes.
 How fast they dry depends on how small and thin things have been cut.
 You can speed up the drying of the tomatoes by scooping out the seeds too.

 Then everything was blitzed together in a food processor to make a powder.

 The powder is flavour packed an awesome addition on anything roasted.
 Bear in mind though to sprinkle it on AFTER the roasting as if you put the powder in the oven, it will burn.

 We love it on roasted chickpeas or roasted potatoes.
 It's awesome to be adding pure vegetables as flavour!